 What is a big downer is that inexplicably, only the host player receives Story progress when playing co-op!
 You can still earn Achievements for playing in a friend’s online campaign, including Achievements for 3-starring sets of levels.
 But when you start up your own save, none of that progress carries over.
 Considering how much effort and coordination is required to perfect levels together, it’s frustrating that everyone doesn’t get to retain that progress for themselves.

 Despite that big issue (which the developers should really fix in an update), Overcooked!
 2 is truly a blast to play with friends.
 You’ll have to think quickly, divide up tasks, and communicate well in order to complete levels with good ratings.
 My team sometimes failed a level or earned a low score, forcing us to discuss our weaknesses and come up with new strategies for our next attempt.
 You won’t find many co- op games that require so much coordination, especially not games with as much humor and mass appeal as Overcooked!
 2.

 The Co-Optimus Co-Op Review of Overcooked!
 2 is based on the Xbox One version of the game.

-The Co-Op Experience: Team up with three friends locally, online, via wireless LAN, or a mix of the three (i.e., combo co-op).
+The Co-Op Experience: Team up with three friends locally, online, or a mix of the two (i.e., combo co-op).
 Work together through all of the story maps as you prepare dishes and try to get a high score!

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.